 We’re delighted today to announce our intention to re-name both the company and our charging network to ‘Osprey’ in the autumn of 2020.
-Until the launch of Osprey, we will continue to operate as Osprey Charging.
+Until the launch of Osprey, we will continue to operate as Engenie Charging.

 You can find a full list of FAQs at the bottom of this article.